 When a snake does have retained eye caps, it requires additional care like soaking, adjusting environmental conditions, or consulting a veterinarian.

-A significant key to your snake’s well-being is making sure it sheds smoothly and completely.
+A significant key to your snake’s well-being is ensuring it sheds wholly and smoothly.

 Rest assured, your snake is healthy and happy when it can easily reach its comfortable, new, and shiny skin!